You will learn

 - Selected Conversion Metric "Rate"

 For the conversion metric you have selected for your account, Klaviyo will report the percentage of conversions over the timeframe you have selected.
-Learn how to change the conversion metric that appears in Flow reports.

 - Selected Conversion Metric "Value"